grafana/walqueue/README.md

 ### network

-The `network` consists of two major sections, `manager` and `loop`.
+The `network` consists of two major sections, `manager`,`write_buffer` and `write`.
 Inspired by the prometheus remote write the signals are placed in a queue by the label hash.
-This ensures that an out of order sample does not occur within a single instance and provides parrallelism.
-The `manager` handles picking which `loop` to send the data to and responding to configuration changes to change the configuration of a set of `loops`.
+This ensures that an out of order sample does not occur within a single instance and provides parallelism.
+The `manager` handles picking which `write_buffer` to send the data to.
+Each `write_buffer` then can trigger a `write` request.

-The `loop` is responsible for converting a set of `Datum` structs to bytes and sending the data and responding.
-Due to the nature of the tight retry loop, it has an atomic bool to allow a stop value to be set and break out of the retry loop.
-The `loop` also provides stats, it should be noted these stats are not prometheus or opentelemetry, they are a callback for when stats are updated.
+The `write_bufer` is responsible for converting a set of `Datum` structs to bytes and sending the data to `write`.
+The `write/write_buffer` also provides stats, it should be noted these stats are not prometheus or opentelemetry, they are a callback for when stats are updated.
 This allows the caller to determine how to present the stats.
 The only requirement is that the callback be threadsafe to the caller.

 ### component